maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
-    We think there’s a good reason why thousands of pilots are using Flock.
     We create products, features and tools based on what our customers tell us they need.
-Simple.
+That might be why thousands of pilots are using Flock.
   reasons:
     - icon: /images/uploads/money.svg
       text: >-